Emotus-Your-Mood-and-Mental-Wellness/.github/profile/README.md

 ### 🤖 **Machine Learning**
 <p align="justify">
-The machine learning infrastructure for **Emotus** is built using TensorFlow to classify user mood and recommend personalized activities based on mood input.
-We train a **GRU-based model** to classify text input into five mood categories: Anger, Happy, Sadness, Fear, and Love.
-For activity recommendations, a content-based filtering approach is used to match mood states with suitable activities, ensuring users receive meaningful suggestions based on their emotional state.
-The system is tailored to process Indonesian language text, utilizing preprocessing tools like **Sastrawi** for stemming and **TF-IDF** for feature extraction.
-The machine learning setup allows Emotus to provide real-time mood predictions and activity suggestions, enhancing the user experience.
+The machine learning model in Emotus classifies user moods from their journal entries using a GRU (Gated Recurrent Unit) architecture, ideal for processing sequential text data.
+The model is trained on TF-IDF features extracted from preprocessed text to identify moods such as Anger, Happy, Sadness, Fear, and Love.
+To handle the informal nature of social media language, the Sastrawi stemmer is used to process Indonesian text.
+The system mitigates class imbalance using techniques like class weights, ensuring better performance for minority classes like Fear and Love.
+Once the mood is classified, the recommendation system suggests personalized activities based on the user's mood and the time of day, helping users manage their emotional well-being by offering tailored activities for Low, Medium, and High stress levels.
 </p>

 ### ⚙️ **Tech Stack:**